MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-rcdrkd-rcdrcrashdump.md

 ---
-title: rcdrkd.rcdrcrashdump
+title: "rcdrkd.rcdrcrashdump"
-description: The rcdrkd.rcdrcrashdump extension is used with a minidump file to display the recorder log (if the log is present in the minidump).
+description: "The rcdrkd.rcdrcrashdump extension is used with a minidump file to display the recorder log (if the log is present in the minidump)."
 keywords: ["rcdrkd.rcdrcrashdump Windows Debugging"] ms.date: 05/23/2017
 topic_type: